Threads of Ames

 Chemistry (90 minutes) tuition: $400, supply fee: $50*

-Taught by: Emily Willey.
+Taught by: Amy Larwick.

 Recommended for: 10th, 11th, 12th grades This college prep class covers fundamental aspects of chemistry such as the classification of matter, atomic structure, chemical bonding, molecular geometry, physical change, chemical change, stoichiometry, solutions, ideal gases, and acid/base chemistry.
 In class, students will participate in both lecture and lab time.